Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

 Colorado Schedule Analysis

-- The Buffaloes' best victory this season came against the LSU Tigers, a team ranked inside the AP's Top 25 (No. 7).
-The Buffaloes took home the 92-78 win at a neutral site on November 6.
+- The Buffaloes' best win of the season came in a 92-78 victory against the No. 7 LSU Tigers on November 6.

 Get tickets for any college basketball game this season at Ticketmaster!